kishoredb/kishoredb-research/README.md

 ## Why This Repository Exists

-This repository is here to give reviewers a honest, end-to-end view of my work: the systems I have built, the risks I’ve handled, the people I’ve supported, and the way I think about responsible, research-grade engineering.
+This repository is here to give reviewers a honest, end-to-end view of my work.
+About the systems I have built, the risks I have handled, the people I have supported, and the way I think about responsible, research-grade engineering.

 ---